 Anglers come from the world over to fish in Montana.
-And happily, Montana has very "wade friendly" waters to fish on.
-Unfortunately, these wade friendly areas tend to be quite crowded and fished heavily - as the wade friendly areas are usually the most accessible places.
+And happily, Montana has very “wade friendly” waters to fish.
+Unfortunately, these wade friendly areas tend to be quite crowded and fished heavily since most wade friendly areas are very accessible.

-Because of this, more and more anglers are turning to using a fishing boat of one kind or another.
-And this makes full sense.
+Because of the crowds, more and more anglers are turning to using a fishing boat to reach quieter areas on Montana’s famous rivers.

 A fishing boat for fly fishing provides numerous advantages.
 These include the following, among others: